Pick any day of the year.

-If the delay is very long, once again, make sure you've checked-in, and get in touch with the airline staff: they might get you to a hotel where you can rest while waiting for your flight.
+If the delay is very long, once again, make sure you've checked-in, and get in touch with the airline staff: they might get you to hotel accommodation so you can rest while waiting for your flight.
 Inquire about the ways you can be notified if there is another schedule change.

 In the US, federal air travel rules from the U.S. Department of Transportation (DOT) state that you cannot be held in a plane stuck on the tarmac longer than 3 hours for domestic flights, or four hours for international ones.
 Past this delay, the aircraft must return to the gate to let passengers disembark.